Image

 Zoning Ordinance Amendments

-Based on the findings and recommendations in the Feasibility Study, staff will draft Zoning Ordinance Amendments to adjust the inclusionary housing requirements for multi-unit residential developments.
-See the Timeline below for more.
+Based on the Study and guidance provided at public hearings in Spring 2026, staff will draft Zoning Ordinance Amendments to adjust the inclusionary housing requirements for multi-unit residential developments.

 Sections